 Leidos Dental PPO Plans (Low & High)

-Leidos offers two Dental PPO plan options; Dental PPO Low and Dental PPO High.
+Leidos offers two Dental PPO (Plus Premier) plan options: Dental PPO Low and Dental PPO High.
 Both plans are administrated by Delta Dental of VA and allow participants to choose any provider they wish and receive benefits.
 Whether a participant sees a network provider or an out-of-network provider, the plan covers a broad range of dental services and supplies.
-The Leidos Dental PPO Plans are self-insured by Leidos, which means that Leidos fully funds the plan.
-Both plans are administrated by Delta Dental of VA.

 Paying for Care

-This section will help participants understand how they pay for care under the Leidos Dental PPO Plans.
+This section will help participants understand how they pay for care under the Leidos Dental PPO (Plus Premier) Plans.

 Leidos and participants share the cost of coverage.
-Each pay period, a participant who enrolls in a Leidos Dental PPO Plan contributes a set dollar amount to help pay for the cost of the plan.
+Each pay period, a participant who enrolls in a Leidos Dental PPO (Plus Premier) plans contributes a set dollar amount to help pay for the cost of the plan.
 The contribution amount will vary based on the coverage level the participant has elected: employee only, employee plus spouse, employee plus one or more children or family coverage.
 These contributions are taken automatically from the participant's paycheck on a pre-tax basis.
 Premiums for domestic partners are paid by the participant on an after-tax basis.

-The deductible is the initial $50 each participant must pay for dental services he or she receives each calendar year before the plan begins to pay benefits.
+The deductible is the initial $50 each participant must pay for basic and major dental services each calendar year before the plan begins to pay benefits.

-Coinsurance is the percentage of eligible expenses a participant pays for dental services once he or she meets the deductible.
+Coinsurance is the percentage of eligible expenses a participant pays for dental services after the deductible is met.

 Annual Maximum Benefit